cirosantilli/networking-cheat/apache.md

     DirectoryIndex index.php
     DirectoryIndex /cgi-bin/index.pl

-with this, for the entire site, first looks in order for:
+With this, for the entire site, first looks in order for:

 - `index.html`
 - `index.php`
 - `/cgi-bin/index.pl`

-note how you can specify a script outside of that dir
+Note how you can specify a script outside of that dir.

-in case none of those actions match, the default is for `mod_autoindex` to generate an html directory listing
+In case none of those actions match, the default is for `mod_autoindex` to generate an html directory listing.

-for specific dirs, use the `Directory` directive
+For specific dirs, use the `Directory` directive.

 #### mod_autoindex